Sida's work in Turkey

 The Turkish economy is struggling with major structural challenges and the percentage of the population living in poverty has increased.

-Development cooperation in Turkey
+Reform cooperation in Turkey

 Over recent decades, Turkey has made significant progress in terms of economic and social development.
 Negotiations on EU membership began in 2005, at which time hope were high that Turkish democracy would be strengthened.
 Since then, the country has backslid on democracy, gender equality and human rights.
 Independent civil society organisations are finding it increasingly difficult to operate, including those working for women’s and LGBTQI rights.
 Freedom of speech and freedom of the press are limited and the detention of human rights activists, academics and journalists is not uncommon.